Professional users can have 4 different types of users on their Users page:

 - External User

-If you have worked with other users (professional or nonprofessional) that are not a part of your team, they will show up on your list of users in the Other users tab.
+If you have worked with other users (professional or nonprofessional) that are not a part of your team, they will show up on your list of users in the 'My contacts' tab.
 They are marked as Personal Contact but can be invited to your team.
 The option to Invite to my team should be used only for users that you wish to be part of your team and therefore you are willing to pay for.

 When you are working on a board, you can @mention any user on your user list which will automatically share the board with them.
 (This does not work if the board is set to Specific users)